longturn/freeciv21/docs/General/Manuals/client-manual.rst

 Nation
 ^^^^^^

-Clicking on the button that says :guilabel:`Random` as shown in :numref:`Start New Game Dialog` above, Freeciv21 will bring up a dialog box allowing you to pick the nation you want to play as shown in :numref:`Select Nation Dialog` below.
+Clicking on the button that says :guilabel:`Random` as shown in :numref:`Start New Game dialog` above, Freeciv21 will bring up a dialog box allowing you to pick the nation you want to play as shown in :numref:`Select Nation dialog` below.
 Freeciv21 comes with hundreds of available nations to pick from.
 Each nation has a city graphics style that is automatically selected, but you can also change it.
 You can pick from European, Classical, Tropical, Asian, Babylonian, and Celtic.
 You can also change the gender of your empire's leader between male and female.
 Lastly you can use the built-in leader names or enter one of your choosing.

-.. _Select Nation Dialog:
+.. _Select Nation dialog:
 .. figure:: ../../_static/images/gui-elements/pick-nation.png
     :scale: 65%
     :align: center
-    :alt: Freeciv21 Select Nation Dialog
+    :alt: Freeciv21 Select Nation dialog
     :figclass: align-center

-    Select Nation Dialog
+    Select Nation dialog

 Rules